-Balearic party meccas have existed in a state of begrudging trade-off for decades: weighing the economic benefit of booze-fuelled tourism against the reputational cost of the drunkenness.
+Balearic party meccas have existed in a state of a begrudging trade-off for decades: weighing the economic benefit of booze-fuelled tourism against the reputational cost of the drunkenness.
 But the balance has finally tipped with new legislation arriving in January 2020 targeting the forums of drunken excess in Palma and Magaluf (Majorca), as well as San Antonio (Ibiza).
-Branded pub-crawls will be banned, as well as the promotion of open bars, “happy hours” and the sale of alcohol in off licenses overnight.
+Branded pub-crawls will be banned, as well as the promotion of open bars, “happy hours” and the sale of alcohol in off-licenses overnight.

 There are additional restrictions on “party boats” and a new crackdown on “balconing” (the practice of jumping between balconies and into swimming pools) which has led to a number of holidaymaker deaths.